staticdeploy/mock-server/docs/user-guide.md

   variables.
 Requires installing `@staticdeploy/app-server`, being a peer dependency of `@staticdeploy/mock-server`
 - `require`: require a module before startup, can be used multiple times
+- `useHttps`: boolean flag, makes `mock-server` serve requests via https.
+When enabled `mock-server` generates a self signed certificate that your borswer needs to trust before being able to make API calls to the server.
+To trust the certificate, visit https://localhost:3456 and dismiss the security warning

 ### Writing handler files